cwaldbieser/grouper_python_provisioner/provisioner/doc/pds.rst

 * PyChangeLoggerParser
 * SubjectAttributeUpdateParser

+Additional message parsers can be created by creating classes that implement the :py:class:`IMessageParser` and :py:class:`IMessageParserFactory` interfaces.

 Mapping is controlled via the *parser_map* option set in the *PROVISIONER* section.
 This option should point to a JSON file that